metabase/metabase/README.md

 The report server does not collect web page views or mobile events, though it can help you understand conversion funnels, cohort retention and use behavior in general once you have collected these events into a database.

-See [Data Preparation Guide](docs/DATAPREPARATION.md) for more information and advice.
+See the [Data Warehouse Guide](docs/DATAWAREHOUSING.md) for more information and advice.

 # Security Disclosure